 - 13.4.4.1.
-The intent of the appeals process is to allow for drivers to introduce replays from their computer when they feel the incident in question may be a result of net-code, latency, or "warp." - 13.4.4.2.
-Seldom do drivers ever agree on fault; disagreeing with the results is not grounds for appeal. - 13.4.4.3.
-Drivers may submit an appeal to the Director of Competition (shannon.whitmore@iRacing.com) This appeal must contain a replay of the entire lap before the incident, the incident, and until the car stops moving.
+Drivers may appeal an incident review board decision if he/she feels the incident in question was due to net-code, latency, "warp" or other extenuating reasons. - 13.4.4.2.
+Drivers may appeal a decision by the incident review panel if the result is not a unanimous outcome by the 4 reviewing officials. - 13.4.4.3.
+Drivers may submit an appeal to the Director of Competition (shannon.whitmore@iRacing.com) 24 hours of being notified of the review outcome.
+This appeal must contain a replay of the entire lap before the incident, the incident, and until the car stops moving.
+The Director of Competition will issue a decision, which is final.